Mind Your Manners: Limo and Sedan Service Etiquette Tips To Know

-Renting a limo for a special event or taking a sedan cab service for a corporate occasion can help to alleviate stress while allowing you to travel in style.
+Renting a limo or sedan service for a special event or taking a sedan cab service for a corporate occasion can help to alleviate stress while allowing you to travel in style.
 But even though there are hundreds of thousands of these vehicles currently in service all across the nation, that doesn’t mean everyone knows how to act when they’re riding in one.
 A little bit of politeness can actually go a long way.
-By following these etiquette tips, both passengers and drivers will have a much smoother trip.
+By following these limo and sedan service etiquette tips, both passengers and drivers will have a much smoother trip.

 RELAY PLANS IN ADVANCE

 The drivers who work for limo services and sedan cab services average approximately 105 trips every week.
 That’s a lot of different routes to keep track of and a lot of passengers to keep happy.
 You’ll need to do your part to ensure your driver isn’t thrown off course by changing party sizes or stops along the way.
 When you make your reservations, you should provide this detailed information.
 If any adjustments need to be made to the number of passengers or the itinerary after booking, be sure to let your sedan cab service or limo company know well in advance.
 This will ensure your trip goes off without a hitch and that no one will have to scramble at the last minute.